BlakeFreer/cas748/README.md

 ./test
 ```

-__Warning:__ Do not run `./build/test/test` from the `caslib since it requires files relative to the executable's directory.
+__Warning:__ Do not run `./build/test/test` from the `caslib/` directory since it requires files relative to the executable's directory.